nac-codes/thesis_bombing/combined_thesis.md

 This exceptional restraint becomes even more striking when we consider that it persisted despite the emotional pressures of total war and the operational challenges of precision bombing.
 The question of why the United States maintained this approach—resisting both the operational logic of the Realist perspective and the emotional dynamics of omnistate warfare described by Fuller—will be explored in subsequent chapters.
 What is clear from our analysis is that the strategic bombing campaign was neither a simple story of pragmatic adaptation to operational realities nor a predetermined descent into barbarism, but rather a complex negotiation between military necessity, technological capability, and moral restraint.

+[^0.5]: We define precision bombing and area bombing based on tactical implementation rather than stated intent.
+While the USSBS narrowly defined area raids as those "intentionally directed against a city area by more than 100 bombers with a bomb weight in excess of 100 tons, which destroyed more than 2 percent of the residential buildings in the city," our methodology categorizes any mission using incendiaries—or any mission temporally and spatially associated with incendiary use—as area bombing.
+This approach captures the operational reality of how supposedly precision targets often became de facto area raids through the combined use of high explosives and incendiaries, a reality the USSBS itself acknowledged when noting that precision raids targeting facilities within cities "had the practical effect of an area raid against that city" even while being recorded as precision attacks [(USSBS Overall Report)](https://bomberdata.s3.us-east-1.amazonaws.com/Archive/Reports/BOX_47/FOLDER_2/OVERALL_REPORT/IMG_8271.JPG).

 [^1]: This analysis draws from a comprehensive digitization effort of the United States Strategic Bombing Survey's original mission records.
 The project involved processing 8,134 photographs of original USSBS computer printouts, using Azure Optical Character Recognition and Document Intelligence to extract 31 distinct fields of data per raid.
 These fields included target identification, mission details, operational parameters, and detailed bomb loads.
 The extracted data underwent multiple stages of validation and correction, combining deterministic rules based on known bomb specifications with context-aware large language models to ensure accuracy.
 A final manual review process helped identify and remove summation rows that could have led to double-counting of mission data.
 The resulting dataset contains over 54,608 individual bombing missions.
 The complete dataset, along with all code used in its creation, has been made publicly available to enable further research and analysis (you may find the complete the complete dataset [here](https://github.com/nac-codes/thesis_bombing/blob/master/attack_data/combined_attack_data_bombing_type.csv), the github repository [here](https://github.com/nac-codes/thesis_bombing) and the index of primary and secondary sources [here](https://raw.githubusercontent.com/nac-codes/thesis_bombing/refs/heads/master/s3_bucket_index.md).
 A detailed description of the methodology, including specific validation rules and data processing steps, may be found here: [methodology_attack_data.md](https://github.com/nac-codes/thesis_bombing/blob/master/methodology_attack_data.md).
 A presentation of the results is available here: [results_attack_data.md](https://github.com/nac-codes/thesis_bombing/blob/master/results_attack_data.md).

 [^2]: Our classification system identifies area bombing through the presence of incendiary munitions.
 This approach is justified by the fundamental difference in destructive capacity between high explosive and incendiary weapons.
 As documented in the USSBS Physical Damage Report, high explosive bombs primarily damaged structures through blast effects and falling debris, with fires being a relatively rare secondary effect.
 Their lethality stemmed mainly from fragmentation, which required either direct exposure or insufficient structural protection.
 In contrast, incendiary attacks could create widespread firestorms with massive civilian casualties, as evidenced at Hamburg where "the great fire attacks burned in excess of 12 square miles – 4½ square miles in a single night – and 100,000 persons perished in the fire area" [(USSBS Physical Damage Report)](https://bomberdata.s3.us-east-1.amazonaws.com/Archive/Reports/BOX_75/FOLDER_134b/PHYSICAL_DAMAGE/IMG_10499.JPG).
 While both types of bombing could target civilian areas, only incendiary-based attacks achieved the kind of indiscriminate mass destruction that truly distinguishes area bombing as a fundamentally different form of aerial warfare.
 For a detailed breakdown of the classification methodology, see [categorize_bombing.py](https://github.com/nac-codes/thesis_bombing/blob/master/attack_data/categorize_bombing.py).

-[^2.25]: The one notable exception to this stability was the transportation sector, where we observed a substantial increase in area bombing from late 1943 onwards (see Figure 1.4).
+[^2.25]: The one notable exception to this stability was the transportation sector, where we observed a substantial increase in area bombing from late 1943 onwards (see Figure 1.2).
 This trend is particularly striking given the tactical ineffectiveness of incendiaries against rail infrastructure.
 The USSBS Transportation Division Report clearly indicated that "systematic line cuts (preferably bridges, underpasses, and viaducts)" and "throats of yards and other choke points" were the most effective methods of disrupting rail transport [(USSBS Transportation Report)](https://bomberdata.s3.us-east-1.amazonaws.com/Archive/Reports/BOX_59/FOLDER_64a/LOGISTICS/IMG_9689.JPG).
 Even when incendiaries successfully destroyed freight station structures at "Köln Gereon Yard, Essen central freight station, and Munster," their "very heavy concrete platforms... were still sufficient for the volume of traffic which continued to move" [(USSBS Transportation Report)](https://bomberdata.s3.us-east-1.amazonaws.com/Archive/Reports/BOX_59/FOLDER_64a/LOGISTICS/IMG_9690.JPG).
 Several scholars have noted this pattern: Lucien Mott highlights the targeting of civilian populations under the guise of military objectives [(Lucien Mott 2019)](https://bomberdata.s3.us-east-1.amazonaws.com/Readings/corpora/lucien_pinpoint/chunks/lucien_pinpoint_0036.txt), while Robert Anthony Pape discusses how transportation targets often served as nominal military objectives for broader civilian targeting [(Pape 1960)](https://bomberdata.s3.us-east-1.amazonaws.com/Readings/corpora_cited/pape_coercion/chunks/pape_coercion_0177.txt).
 See a graph of the development of strategic bombing in the transportation sector [here](https://github.com/nac-codes/thesis_bombing/blob/master/attack_data/reports/trends_by_industry/trend_transportation__usaaf.png).

 [^2.5]: [United States Strategic Bombing Survey, Physical Damage Report, 23](https://bomberdata.s3.us-east-1.amazonaws.com/Archive/Reports/BOX_75/FOLDER_134b/PHYSICAL_DAMAGE/IMG_10499.JPG)